04foxsec/DEVASC_prep/03_python_functions_classes_modules.md

 ```

 ## Object-Oriented Programming and Python
 Python was developed as a modern object-oriented programming (OOP) language. **Object-oriented programming is a computer programming paradigm that makes it possible to describe real-world things and their relationships to each other**.
-If you wanted to describe a router in the physical world, for example, you would list all its properties, such as ports, software versions, names, and IP addresses.
-In addition, you might list different capabilities or functions of the router that you would want to interact with.
-OOP was intended to model these types of relationships programmatically, allowing you to create an object that you can use anywhere in your code by just assigning it to a variable in order to instantiate it.
+Unlike procedure oriented programming, where the main emphasis is on functions, object oriented programming stresses on objects. **An object is simply a collection of data (variables) and methods (functions) that act on those data.** Similarly, **a class is a blueprint for that object.**

 Objects are central to Python; in fact, Python really is just a collection of objects interacting with each other. **An object is self-contained code or data** and the idea of OOP is to break up a program into smaller, easier-to-understand components.
 Up until now, you have mainly seen procedural programming techniques, which take a top-down approach and follow predefined sets of instructions.
 While this approach works well for simple programs, to write more sophisticated applications with better scalability, OOP is often the preferred method used by professional programmers.
 However, Python is very flexible in that you can mix and match these two approaches as you build applications.